Save with Cheap Fares on Austrian Railways

-Austrian Railways’ Enifach-Raus-Ticket is a cheap unlimited-travel day ticket rail pass for groups of up to five passengers traveling together on local and regional trains.
+Austrian Railways’ Einfach-Raus-Ticket is a cheap unlimited-travel day ticket rail pass for groups of up to five passengers traveling together on local and regional trains — bicycles may be taken with for very cheap too.

-Austrian Railways (ÖBB) offers wide variety of trains but the biggest savings are available on local and regional trains.
-The Einfach Raus Ticket allows groups of up to five unlimited travel for a day on local trains throughout Austria.
-This offers a huge saving over regular train ticket fares making train travel positively cheap.
-The Einfach Raus Ticket is not valid on fast long-distance trains but most countryside sightseeing require traveling on local trains anyway.
+Austrian Railways (ÖBB) offers a wide variety of trains and tickets but the biggest savings deals are available on local and regional trains.
+The Einfach Raus Ticket allows groups of two to five unlimited travel for a day on local trains throughout Austria — it may be upgraded to a Einfach-Raus-Radticket to take bicycles with on the railway journey.
+These deals offer a huge saving over regular train ticket fares making regional train travel positively cheap.
+The Einfach Raus Ticket is not valid on fast long-distance trains but most countryside sightseeing in Austria requires traveling on local trains anyway.

 Save with Austrian Railways’ Einfach-Raus-Tickets

 The requirement to travel on local trains only is much less of a hassle in Austria than for example in Germany or France.
-Inter-City trains in Austria do connect major cities with limited stops but often do not run particularly fast.
+Intercity trains in Austria do connect major cities with limited stops but often do not run particularly fast.
 The only really high-speed rail link in Austria is on the stretch from Vienna to Passau via Linz.
-(Salzburg and Innsbruck will be added to the high-speed network in the near future.)
+Salzburg and Innsbruck are also on the Railjet fast speed network but even here the emphasis is more on comfort than speed.
 As a result, the time required on local trains is often not that much more than intercity trains and often not a factor for small town and countryside sightseeing where only local trains are used anyways.

 The Requirements and Restrictions of the Austrian Einfach-Raus-Ticket

-The discount Einfach-Raus-Ticket can be bought at station ticket counters, train ticket machines, or via the internet.
+The discount Einfach-Raus-Ticket is sold at station ticket counters, train ticket machines, or online from Austrian Railways.
 The main requirements and restrictions include:

 • On weekends and national holidays, the Einfach-Raus-Ticket may already be used from midnight until 3 am the following day.

-• The Einfach-Raus-Ticket is only valid for Second Class travel on Austrian regional trains – for trains crossing the Austrian border, a ticket from the last stop in Austria should be bought prior to boarding the train.
+• The Einfach-Raus-Ticket is only valid for Second Class travel on Austrian regional trains except in the Vorarlberg region.
+For trains crossing the Austrian border, a ticket from the last stop in Austria should be bought prior to boarding the train.

 • Unlimited stops and transfers are allowed.

-Regional trains (Regionalverkehrszüge) used by Austrian Railways include the following train names and abbreviations: Regionalzug (R), RegionalExpress (REX), S-Bahn (S), Regio S-Bahn (RSB), EURegio (ER), and Erlebniszug (EZ).
+Regional trains (Regionalverkehrszüge) used by Austrian Railways (ÖBB) include the following train names and abbreviations: Regionalzug (R), CJX, RegionalExpress (REX), S-Bahn (S), and Raaberbahn.

 Save with Group Fares on Austrian Railways